 Hopefully the revelations from this study will assist medical professionals in finding weaknesses in patient treatment systems so they can be corrected, says David B. Troxel, co-author of the study and medical director of The Doctors Company.

-If you have been misdiagnosed by your physician or other medical professional, contact the skilled medical malpractice attorneys at Greg Coleman Law.
-Your claim will be reviewed at no cost and if you are eligible to file a lawsuit, our attorneys will aggressively pursue maximum compensation.
+If you have been misdiagnosed by your physician or other medical professional, contact the skilled Knoxville medical malpractice attorneys at Greg Coleman Law.
+Your claim will be reviewed at no cost by a personal injury attorney at our firm, and if you are eligible to file a lawsuit, our attorneys will aggressively pursue maximum compensation.